-SEO is an investment.
+SEO marketing for therapists is an investment.
 It’s certainly a worthwhile investment for private practice websites, and compared to other options such as “pay-per-click” ads, SEO has much more longevity.
-Nonetheless, it’s a big investment, and as a small business owner it’s important that you get the best ROI possible.
+Nonetheless, it’s a big investment, and as a small business owner, it’s important that you get the best ROI possible.
 This is why I’m writing this blog today, to ensure that you’re taking these considerations and steps into account to get the most out of your investment!

 Embrace Your Niche as a Therapist

 As an SEO business that primarily works with therapists, we know that therapists do their best work when they work with their ideal clients.
 But having a niche, or rather embracing your niche, isn’t only beneficial to having a fulfilling career as a therapist.
 Having a niche is also beneficial to SEO!

 See, the more focused you are on a specific service (or related set of services) the easier it will be to improve your rankings for that service.

 Let’s dive into what this looks like.
 If you want to rank for anxiety therapy, trauma therapy, therapy for depression, couples therapy, and family therapy you’re going to have much more competition.
 And as a result, it’s going to take more time and effort to improve your rankings for such a wide range of services.
 However, if you really enjoy working with couples (or even couples and families) you can concentrate your SEO efforts on these services and ranking for keywords related to these services.